juntagrico/juntagrico/docs/reference/settings.rst

     - ``'per_area'``: show if this is the first job of this member in this area
     - ``'per_type'``: show if this is the first job of this member in this job type

+  This setting will automatically enable admin notifications for the indicated first jobs.
+  Add the following entries to :ref:`ENABLE_NOTIFICATIONS <reference-settings-enable-notifications>` or :ref:`DISABLE_NOTIFICATIONS <reference-settings-disable-notifications>` to override the notifications:
+    - ``'first_job_subscribed'``: notify admin if member subscribes to their first job
+    - ``'first_job_in_area_subscribed'``: notify admin if member subscribes to their first job in this area
+    - ``'first_job_in_type_subscribed'``: notify admin if member subscribes to their first job in this job type

   Type: List of strings

   default value